galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Principles of learning and how they apply to training and teaching
+title: "2: Principles of learning and how they apply to training and teaching"
+subtopic: pedagogy
+enable: false
 time_estimation: 2h
 questions:
   - What are the main principles the drive learning?